 After lunch you’ll have a train to Vladivostok city.

-These two days you’ll spend in a train riding through the East part of Russia.
-There will be many villages and small cities along the way.
-The biggest ones are Khabarovsk and Chita.
+You'll spend two days on a train travelling through the eastern part of Russia.
+There will be many villages and small towns along the way.
+The largest are Khabarovsk and Chita.

-A train arrives to Vladivostok in the morning.
-It’s the last point of your Trans-Siberian travel (today you’ll visit “the last milestone of the Trans-Siberian Railway”).
-The city is located on the hills on the coast of the sea of Japan.
+A train arrives in Vladivostok in the morning.
+This is the last stop on your Trans-Siberian journey (today you'll visit "the last milestone of the Trans-Siberian Railway").
+The city is located in the hills on the coast of the Sea of Japan.

-We hope that our tour has helped you to explore the diversity of Russian culture, and memories and emotions will stay with you for many years.
+We hope that our tour has helped you to explore the diversity of Russian culture and that the memories and emotions will stay with you for many years to come.

-We will drive you to the airport according to the flight departure time.
+We will drive you to the airport according to your flight departure time.

 The cost includes:

-- Train tickets (2nd class compartments, 4 people in compartment),
+- Rail tickets (2nd class compartments, 4 people per compartment),

-- Accommodation in 3* or 4* hotels with breakfast
+- 3* or 4* hotel accommodation with breakfast,